osamaadam/cfgrr/README.md

 ### Download the binary

-Download the latest binary for [Linux](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_linux), [macOS](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_macos), or [Windows](https://github.com/osamaadam/cfgrr/releases/latest/download/cfgrr_windows.exe), and don't forget to [add the file to your `$PATH`](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).
+Download the latest binary for your respective platform from the [latest release](https://github.com/osamaadam/cfgrr/releases/latest)

 **-or-**